Save $200 when you spend $1,000 or more at Saatva.com

 |Twin XL||$749||$1,299||$1,899 or $2,499|

 |King||$1,399||$1,899||$2,699 or $3,499|

 |California King||$1,399||$1,899||$2,699 or $3,499|

 |Split California King||-||-||-|

 For innerspring and hybrid models geared toward adults, the Saatva Classic carries the lowest price-point between either brand.
 The Purple Hybrid and Saatva Latex Hybrid have price-points that are on par with the average hybrid model, making them solid mid-range picks.
-The Saatva HD and Purple Hybrid Premier models all carry sticker prices that are above-average compared to other hybrid models.
+The Saatva HD and Purple Hybrid Premier models are priced above-average compared to other hybrid models.